 The London Press Club is commemorating an important milestone in British journalism history in the most appropriate way – with a Long Lunch.
 Reporters Gavin Sherriff and Darryl Smith, the last journalists working in Fleet Street, have left, marking the end of an era.
 Since 1702 when the first British daily newspaper, the Daily Courant, was published there, Fleet

 Steve Hewlett has had a distinguished broadcasting career from researcher on ‘Nationwide’ to editor at ‘Panorama’, as well as a presenter of ‘The Media Show’.
 Join us to celebrate his achievements as he remembers them.
 On Friday 25 November, he’ll be in conversation with Roger Bolton now the presenter of ‘Feedback’ but once Steve’s boss

 A panel of foreign correspondents has spoken of the challenges of war reporting because of the increased dangers involved as well as cuts in media budgets.
 During a debate entitled ‘An Endangered Species: the Foreign Correspondent’ – organised by the London Press Club in co-ordination with Index on Censorship – the journalists discussed the risks faced

 David Selves will be putting people that matter to the flame in the last Grill Club of the year in partnership with The Grange Hotel Group, with welcome drinks sponsored by Moore Stephens.
-Margaret Hodge, MP for Barking since 1994, was Minister for Children before becoming Minister of State for Culture and Tourism.
-She will be
+Margaret Hodge, MP for Barking since 1994, was Minister for Children buy modafinil online us before becoming Minister of State for Culture

 The fight to make polio a disease of the past within a few years could falter due to ‘charity apathy’, campaigners have warned.
 Campaigner and television presenter, Konnie Huq, told an audience at a polio Q&A event that if pressure isn’t kept up, the spread of the disease could reach epidemic proportions.
 “It is easy for